eurostat/quantile/README.md

 <td><kbd><img src="docs/doc_r.png" alt="doc R" width="400"> </kbd></td>
 </tr>
 </table>
-from whith it appears that there is not one-to-one correspondance between the algorithms implemented :
+from whith it appears that there is not one-to-one correspondance between the algorithms implemented:
 <table>
 <tr>
 <td>algorithm</td>